 Celia Imrey ('93) has merged her firm, Imrey Studio, with architect Anthony Fieldman to form RAFT Architects, based in Tribeca, New York.
 Imrey's design for the Edgartown Public Library is now under construction, and this summer, she lectured on her work at the Hermitage Museum, in St. Petersburg, Russia.
-RAFT is currently designing The Arab Thought Foundation, a mixed use building in Jeddah.
+RAFT is currently designing The Arab Thought Foundation, a mixed in New York City's Office of Emergency Management.
+Her office has just completed an urban postdisaster housing prototype, which it is opening in Brooklyn as a public gallery in June.